unfoldedcircle/integration-androidtv/docs/command_mapping.md

 ## Device Profiles

-Unfortunately the keycode support of Android TV devices is very limited and device- (and probably even app-) specific.
+Unfortunately, the keycode support of Android TV devices is very limited and device- (and probably even app-) specific.

 Device profiles allow better support of the available features and different key-mappings: